-There will be no public gallery facility at the Council Meeting of Thursday June 25 as a precaution to help reduce the risk of Covid-19 infection.
+There is currently no public gallery facility at the Council Meeting as a precaution to help reduce the risk of Covid-19 infection.

 People will be able to view the Council Meeting online via

 Vimeo here and also

 The NSW Parliament has passed the COVID-19 Legislation Amendment (Emergency Measures) Bill 2020 comprising a broad range of amendments to existing laws to help combat the spread of the virus.
 The Bill amends the Local Government Act to allow councils to hold official meetings electronically instead of physically.